Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: The effects of cosmic expansion on gravitation

-As mentioned earlier, the predicted expansion of the Earth's orbit implies that the length of the year increases with about $2.5$ ms at the present epoch.
-This corresponds to a heliocentric mean angular acceleration ${\dot n}_{\rm E}$ of about $-1.0''$/cy$^2$.
-But this is inconsistent with the calculated orbital motion of the Earth-Moon barycenter from the ELP theory, which yields ${\dot n}_{\rm E}$ of about $-0.040''$/cy$^2$ [13].
-To see if this discrepancy can be explained by model-dependent assumptions inherent in the ELP theory, we may estimate the expansion ${\dot a}_{\rm E}$ of the Earth's orbit radius corresponding to the ELP value of ${\dot n}_{\rm E}$ and then compare this estimate to an independent result.
-We do the estimate by comparing the ELP and the quasi-metric models using an equation similar to equation (73).
+It is not clear if the small value $-0.040''$/cy$^2$ of ${\dot n}_{\rm E}$ as inferred from the ELP theory can be attributed entirely to an expansion of the Earth's mean orbital radius, or if some part of said value is due to external orbit perturbations.
+We shall assume the former to estimate the expansion ${\dot a}_{\rm E}$ of the Earth's orbit radius corresponding to the ELP value of ${\dot n}_{\rm E}$.
+We then compare this estimate to an independent result.
+We do the estimate by comparing the ELP and the quasi-metric models using an equation similar to equation (78).
 We also assume that external perturbations of the Earth's orbit can be neglected in the quasi-metric model.
-From Kepler's third law we find an equation similar to equation (73) relating the expansion of the Earth's orbit radius ${\dot a}_{\rm E}$ and ${\dot n}_{\rm E}$ as calculated from ELP theory to their counterparts as calculated from quasi-metric theory.
+From Kepler's third law, we find an equation similar to equation (78) relating the expansion of the Earth's orbit radius ${\dot a}_{\rm E}$ and ${\dot n}_{\rm E}$ as calculated from ELP theory to their counterparts as calculated from quasi-metric theory.
 Using Hubble's law to calculate ${\dot a}_{\rm E}$ we find a value of about $1.2{\times}10^3$ m/cy from quasi-metric theory.
-Then, using the values for ${\dot n}_{\rm E}$ mentioned above we estimate ${\dot a}_{\rm E}$ as calculated from ELP theory to be about $32$ m/cy from the relationship between said quantities.
-Interestingly, an analysis of all available radiometric measurements of distances between the Earth and the major planets yields a value of $15{\pm}4$ m/cy for ${\dot a}_{\rm E}$ [16], i.e., about half of the value calculated above.
-So, contrary to what is asserted in [16], an explanation of this effect based on the cosmic expansion is not at all shown to be inadequate since most, if not all, of the substantial difference between ${\dot a}_{\text E}$ as calculated from Hubble's law on the one hand and that inferred from radiometric data on the other hand, could be due to gross modelling errors.
-Further evidence for the existence of modelling errors due to local cosmic expansion comes from optical observations of the Sun, indicating an inconsistency in modern ephemerides which may be interpreted as an error of about $1''$/cy in $n_{\rm E}$ [17, 18].
+Then, using the values for ${\dot n}_{\rm E}$ mentioned above, we estimate ${\dot a}_{\rm E}$ as calculated from ELP theory to be about $32$ m/cy from the relationship between said quantities.
+Interestingly, an analysis of all available radiometric measurements of distances between the Earth and the major planets, where radiometric data are compared to calculated distances using planetary ephemerides and standard theory, yields a value of $15{\pm}4$ m/cy for ${\dot a}_{\rm E}$ [16], i.e., about half of the value estimated above.
+So, contrary to what is asserted in [16], an explanation of this result based on the cosmic expansion is not at all shown to be inadequate since most, if not all, of the substantial difference between ${\dot a}_{\text E}$ as calculated from Hubble's law on the one hand and that inferred from radiometric data on the other hand, could be due to gross modelling errors.
+Further evidence for the existence of modelling errors due to local cosmic expansion comes from optical observations of the Sun, indicating an inconsistency in modern ephemerides which may be interpreted as an error of about $1''$/cy in $n_{\rm E}$; see, e.g., references [17, 18].